th-koeln-intia/ip-sprachassistent-team4/docs/pages/results/alarm/alarmJS.md

 - `PlaySound` node from [node-red-contrib-play-sound](https://flows.nodered.org/node/node-red-contrib-play-sound)

 ## Features
 - It can load and save alarms from a file.
-So when te raspberry turns of and on again the alarms are will be leaded again.
+So when the raspberry turns off and on, the alarms are will be loaded again.
 - Set an alarm via voice you can set hours, minutes and seconds.
 - You can clear all alarms.
 - Stop an alarm via voice